 It is extremely unlikely that using single quotes instead of double quotes is going to speed up your app.

 If a bottleneck does occur, the cause will be something else.
 For example, a slow SQL query or a poorly configured web server.

 Why it doesn’t matter.

-- I’ve yet to see a modern benchmark that shows any recognizable differences.
+- Modern benchmarks show no recognizable differences.
 In most cases, the results are old or remarkably inconclusive.
-That, or the differences are so small and minute that it would be ridiculous to take them seriously.
+That, or the differences are so tiny and insignificant that a human will never notice them.

-- In the past, some of the developers behind PHP have rejected the notion that there are any performance gains to be had by selectively choosing Single Quotes over Double Quotes.
+- In the past, some of the developers behind PHP have publicly rejected the notion that there are any performance gains to be had by selectively choosing single quotes over double quotes.